tnorthey/using-vcham/README.md

 This file involves the cpmode section which is the coupling between states.
 In this case, we have a molecule with C2 symmetry.
 The ground state (1) is always of symmetry A; in this case, the 1st excited singlet is of irrep B so the overall irrep is B because AuB = B (and AuA = A, and BuB = A).
 Thus, we have 'cpmode = 1 2 B', that is, irrep B between states 1 and 2 (ground and 1st excited singlet).
 Note the cpmode section is there only to speed up the fitting as it allows certain matrix elements to be 0 due to symmetry.
 We can omit the entire section and proceed, albeit slower computationally.
 A molecule of C1 symmetry for example has no advantage of cpmode.
 If that were the case, just omit the cpmode section.

 We actually use three of these for different fitting algorithms, eventually obtaining a good final fit.
-They differ by lambdafit (fit01), then gammafit (fit02), then we fill out the diabatic_function section to use quartic terms (fit03),
+They differ by lambdafit (fit01), then gammafit (fit02), then we fill out the diabatic_function section for mode x to use quartic terms (fit03),

 	diabatic_function
-	01 1 quartic
+	x 1 quartic
-	01 2 quartic
+	x 2 quartic
-	01 3 quartic
+	x 3 quartic
-	01 4 quartic
+	x 4 quartic
-	01 5 quartic
+	x 5 quartic
 	end-define

 Also 'guess=' becomes uncommented for fit02 and fit03, using the corresponding previous fit as its guess.